Flavored teas are usually associated with lots of sugar. This mango pineapple sun tea is sweetened with just fruit.

 - Add 6-8 Oolong tea bags to the top of the sun tea pitcher.

-- Brew in a sunny spot.
+- Brew in a sunny spot for 4-6 hours.

 - Puree mango, pineapple, and pineapple juice in a blender.